readyready15728/misc/awakemud-notes.md

 * Redmond Wholesale Furniture in the Redmond Way Mall sells, well, furniture.
 * Ocular Adjustments Inc. in the Redmond Way Mall sells and installs optical cyberware.
+* Search in the dojo at the Redmond Way Mall for a backroom that practices Clubs, Cyber Implants, Edged Weapons, Polearms, Brawling and Whips and Flails.
 * Cecile Nichols in The Downfall in Touristville offers work (minimum reputation 350).
 * There is a Matrix terminal in the back office of Crusher 495 in